Cơm Hến Recipe

 Step 5: Assemble The Rice Bowl

-Assemble the bowl with the rice at the base, followed by raw veggies like bean sprouts, banana blossoms, and giant elephant ear stem.
+Assemble the bowl with the rice at the base, followed by raw veggies like bean sprouts, banana blossoms, and giant elephant ear stems.
 Then, place the clam in the center, accompanied by a sprinkle of stir-fried peanuts.

 Make sure to serve the rice bowl along with a warm clam water soup with a few ginger slices.
 Served with extra fermented shrimp sauce, the rice bowl is best enjoyed when mixing all the ingredients together.